C2SM/clim-sanity-checker/README.md

 Each module writes intermediate files to a directory passed with argument --p_stages, the subsequent module then looks into that directory for files needed.
 The tool is written in a way, that no time-consuming processing step is done twice.

+Detailed information about the structure of the clim-sanity-checker can be found in [structure](structure.md).

 ## Quick start

 To use this tool for analysing the experiment called *my_exp*, please follow the following steps: